TnTech-ECE/F25_Team1_PowerlineInspectionDrone/Reports/Conceptual Design/Conceptual Design.md

 ### Potential Solutions for Corona Detection and Camera Sensing

 Infrared/Thermal Imaging:
 A potential solution for detecting excess corona can be solved with an IR camera which generates localized heating to do ionization and current leaking.
 Infrared and thermal imaging can detect heat signatures to pinpoint areas of excess thermal signatures or arcing.
 IR detects emitted infrared radiation hotspots, which will allow for identification of stressed components.
 These cameras can also monitor overloaded connections and mechanical stress.
-These are affected by temperature and wind and will need extensive calibration strategies to distinguish excess corona from other thermal sources.
+These are affected by temperature and wind and will need extensive calibration strategies to distinguish excess corona from other thermal sources [11].

 Specifications: